25 years on, devs reflect on the influence and impact of Star Fox

 But the series would only produce four more original games in the two decades since.
 After a propulsive start, Star Fox has become something of an enigma: Rabid fans clamor for new entries and in-game quotations permeate the popular culture, all in the face of mixed critical and commercial success for the rare new title.

-"All three of us game side programmers [including Dylan Cuthbert and studio founder Jez San] had a hand in everything basically.
+"All three of us game side programmers [including Dylan Cuthbert and Krister Wombell] had a hand in everything basically.
 That's how games were made back then."

 In many ways, the gaming industry has moved on, exploring wide open spaces and never-ending universes instead of Star Fox’s tight, corridor-based dog-fighting action.
 But a generation of developers who grew up playing as Fox McCloud and saving Slippy Toad are now taking us flying in their own kind of cockpit.